OwaisSiddiqui/spacestagram-shopify/README.md

 ## Features

-This app utilizes NASA's APOD (Astronomy Photo of the Day) API.
+This app utilizes NASA's APOD (Astronomy Picture of the Day) API.
 It has all the technical requirements for the challenge which are:

  - Fetch data from one of NASA’s APIs and display the resulting images
 -   Display descriptive data for each image (for example: title, date, description, etc.)